MountPOTATO/Computer-Vision-Homework/hw-1-5/README.md

 其中:

-* -f : 指输入第一张图片的路径，在input文件夹中有可供使用的示例图片
-* -s: 指输入第二张图片的路径，在input文件夹中有可供使用的示例图片

- 运行后，可以看到：

-* 弹出两张输入图片标记了特征点的结果
-* 弹出了两张图的特征点匹配情况
-* 弹出了最后SIFT的输出结果

-表示程序运行成功

-输出的结果图片存放在result文件夹中，为随机命名
+* -f : path of the first input image, there are example images in the `input` directory
+* -s: path of the second input image, there are example images in the `input` directory

+ you can see the following result:

+* two images with keypoints marked in the first and the second picture
+* the image of the keypoints match result
+* the final output image of the SIFT algorithm

+the output image will be put in `result` directory

-input文件夹中还有其他的示例图片，分别按照 `-f  input/xxx1.png -s input/xxx2.png` 的形式可以尝试其他输入
+there are other example images in the `input` directory，you can type  `-f  input/xxx1.png -s input/xxx2.png`  to see other outcomes